 People with AS think analytically (Bryson 2005) and often do not recognise social hierarchy (Sainsbury 2009).
 On the one hand students with AS may excel in certain detail-oriented subjects yet may struggle with the social demands of the classroom.

 For many young people with AS, the transition from school to further education presents difficulties and challenges.
-Powell (2002) suggests the education system for students with AS doesn’t cope with their learning styles and this then contributes to a lack of access and completion of college courses.
+Powell (2002) suggests the education system for students with AS does not cope with their learning styles and this then contributes to a lack of access and completion of college courses.
 In addition, a high proportion of young people with AS feel un-prepared for the changes that occur in further education (White et al 2016).

 Changes such as: